TheDarkLord100/jrb-website-new/README.md

 ## Building & Deployment

-This project uses Next.js static export (`output: 'export'`), which compiles the site into plain HTML/CSS/JS files served by Apache — no Node.js required on the server.
+This project uses Next.js static export (`output: 'export'`), which compiles the site into plain HTML/CSS/JS files — no Node.js required on the server.

 ### Build